MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 This example illustrates how to list all existing blobs inside container `<container_name>` of storage account `<storage_account>`.

 `<storage_account>` must be set to the name of your storage account.
-If you used the scripts above, this should match to whatever value you set to the storage_account environment variable in those scripts.
+If you used the previous scripts, this value should match whatever value you set to the storage_account environment variable in those scripts.

 `<blob_container>` must be set to the name of your blob container.
-If you used the scripts above, this should match to whatever value you set to the blob_container environment variable in those scripts.
+If you used the previous scripts, this value should match whatever value you set to the blob_container environment variable in those scripts.

 ```sql
 SELECT * FROM azure_storage.blob_list('<storage_account>','<blob_container>');